evmcnb/quartz/content/Pearls/Varicella zoster virus.md

 Causes chicken pox.
 Highly contagious, generalised vesicular rash.
 Most common in children.
 One episode develops immunity to the virus.

-Patients become symptomatic 10 days to 3 weeks after exposure.
+Patients become symptomatic 10 days to 21 days after exposure.
 They stop being contagious after all the lesions have crusted over - usually around 5 days after rash appears

 The virus can lie dormant in the sensory dorsal root ganglion cells and cranial nerves and reactivate later in life as **shingles** or **[[Pearls/Ramsay Hunt syndrome|Ramsay Hunt syndrome]]**